sarisabban/DeepPhase/README.md

 To vectorise and serialise all the reflection points for DeepPhase (can only vectorise all points):

 `python crystal.py --Vecphase FILENAME.csv` or `python crystal.py -vp FILENAME.csv`

-**NOTE:** Depending on the number of structures you are using to compile the dataset this may take from several hours to several days to compelete.

 ### Run Training: